20+ medical assistant interview questions & answers

 Sample answer: I once recorded an incorrect dosage but identified the mistake during a review.
 I corrected it immediately and informed my supervisor, reinforcing my commitment to accuracy.

-Sample answer: I once stayed late to coordinate transportation for a patient post-procedure, ensuring they returned home safely and felt supported.
+Sample answer: I once stayed late to coordinate transportation for a patient after a procedure, ensuring they returned home safely and felt supported.

 Structure your answers using the STAR method (Situation, Task, Action, Result) for maximum impact.